phanindra2107/most-watched-repo/README.md

 # most-watched-repo

+logical steps:

+1. Read the arguments, verify whether organization exists and repo contributors count
+2. Look for the organization repo's and get the repos list
+3. Look for the each repo and its watchers count
+4. Create sorted dictionary and get the most watched repo by using its watched count
+5. Take the most watched repo and get the contributors of it
+6. Sort the contributors using number of commits in the repo
+7. Create sorted dictionary and get the top N contributors from the top
+8. Print the top N contributors

 Creating Docker Image:
 To create image you need to run the following command after cloning the most-watched-repo repository into your local machine.